Prescription Drug Abuse Treatment

 Prescription pills are used to cope with daily challenges.
 A higher tolerance is developed.
 More prescription pills are needed to have the same feeling.
 Interaction with others lessens.

-Full addiction to prescription pills.
+Full prescription drug abuse.
 Preoccupied with having enough pills and will take risks to obtain them.
 Loss of important things in life like family, jobs, and friends.Quality of life and livelihood are destroyed.

 Blea, Juan.
 “The Stages Of Addiction In Infograph Form”.
 Addicted to Words.
 N.p., 2014.
 Web.
 16 Aug.
 2016.
 (3)